CenturyLinkCloud/GettingStarted/CloudApplicationManager/cloud-application-manager-non-admin-error.md

 ### The Exception Message

 For billing purposes, only a CenturyLink Cloud account admin is able to approve Azure usage charges.
 We assume non-admins have not been given high-enough permissions to be able to approve those charges.
-Therefore, if a non-admin attempts to create a new Azure Customer, you will see this exception message.
+Therefore, if a non-admin attempts to create a new Azure Customer, you will see the following exception message.

+"Thank you for your interest in gaining access to Integrated Azure.
+A centuryLink Cloud account administrator for your account as the ability to provide access to you.
+Please visit https://www.cti.io/knowledge-base/accounts-&-users/user-permissions/ to learn how to locate your account administrator."

 ![Cloud Application Manager Error: Non-Admin Setting Up a Provider](../images/cloud-application-manager-error2.png)